 There are nearly an unlimited number of factors that can contribute to the vast array of mental health challenges experienced by the human population.
 Traumatic events, unhealthy thoughts or behavior patterns, and childhood neglect are just three of the most common reasons why an individual may experience symptoms that can affect their daily functioning and make it difficult to maintain healthy relationships.
 Traditional forms of treatment such as Cognitive Behavioral Therapy can be highly effective for helping most people, but in some cases, it may not be enough.
-That’s where a relatively new therapy called schemas-focused therapy may be able to help.
+That’s where a relatively new therapy called schema-focused therapy may be able to help.

 Because each person is different and has a unique set of needs and challenges, the mental health industry continues to evolve in order to find more effective ways to address and overcome barriers that are preventing someone from living their best life.
-Schema-focused therapy is a relatively new approach that combines elements of cognitive behavioral therapy, attachment theory, as well as emotion-focused and relationship-based therapies to treat those with chronic psychological disorders such as borderline personality disorder, eating disorders, and substance abuse.
+Schema-focused therapy combines elements of cognitive behavioral therapy and attachment theory, as well as emotion-focused and relationship-based therapies, to treat those with chronic psychological disorders such as borderline personality disorder, eating disorders, and substance abuse.

 At Blair Wellness Group, we employ various therapeutic modalities and evidence-based treatment approaches in order to meet the clinical needs of each client.
 Under the expert care of Dr. Cassidy Blair, clients can learn how to overcome troublesome thoughts and behaviors in order to reach their full potential for emotional health and psychological well-being.
 If you’re looking for the best psychologist in Los Angeles, please contact our office to make an appointment with Dr. Blair.